 Rhonda looked at the window for a moment, then she turned back to Kim.
-“While I think of it,” she said, “I didn’t get to talk to you yesterday, obviously.
-You weren’t here last night.
+“While I think of it,” she said, “I didn’t get to talk to you yesterday, obviously, since you weren’t here last night.
 Where were you when the murder — Manfred’s murder — happened?”

 Kim looked surprised.
 “I wasn’t on the island.
-Beyond that, why does it matter?”
+Other than that, why does it matter?”

-This was obviously what Rhonda had been hoping Kim would say.
+This was obviously what Rhonda had been hoping she would say.
 She straightened up and looked around the room.

 “Around seven, I believe.”